archaeron/filtertable/README.markdown

 filter.search(opt);
 ```

-The rows to be hidden will get the class 'filtertable-hidden'.
+The rows to be hidden will get the class 'hidden'.

 You can change this class with an additional parameter.